Neil Gehrels Swift Observatory: Mission history

 Swift was launched on 20 November 2004, at 17:16:01 UTC aboard a Delta II 7320-10C from Cape Canaveral Air Force Station and reached a near-perfect orbit of 585 × 604 km altitude, with an inclination of 20.60°.

 On 4 December 2004, an anomaly occurred during instrument activation when the Thermo-Electric Cooler (TEC) Power Supply for the X-Ray Telescope did not turn on as expected.
 The XRT Team at University of Leicester and Pennsylvania State University were able to determine on 8 December 2004 that the XRT would be usable even without the TEC being operational.
 Additional testing on 16 December 2004 did not yield any further information as to the cause of the anomaly.

 On 17 December 2004 at 07:28:30 UTC, the Swift Burst Alert Telescope (BAT) triggered and located on board an apparent gamma-ray burst during launch and early operations.
 The spacecraft did not autonomously slew to the burst since normal operation had not yet begun, and autonomous slewing was not yet enabled.
 Swift had its first GRB trigger during a period when the autonomous slewing was enabled on 17 January 2005, at about 12:55 UTC.
 It pointed the XRT telescope to the on-board computed coordinates and observed a bright X-ray source in the field of view.

 On 1 February 2005, the mission team released the first light picture of the UVOT instrument and declared Swift operational.

 By May 2010, Swift had detected more than 500 GRBs.

 By October 2013, Swift had detected more than 800 GRBs.

 On 27 October 2015, Swift detected its 1,000th GRB, an event named GRB 151027B and located in the constellation Eridanus.

 On 10 January 2018, NASA announced that the Swift spacecraft had been renamed the Neil Gehrels Swift Observatory in honor of mission PI Neil Gehrels, who died in early 2017.

+Swift entered safe mode on March 15, 2024 (after the 2nd of 4 gyroscopes failed) and was not conducting science.
+A software patch for two-gyroscope mode was developed, uplinked and tested in April 2024, and Swift returned to nominal operations at that point.

+NASA announced in September 2025 that due to natural orbital decay exacerbated by increased solar activity, Swift needed to be boosted to a higher orbit.
+NASA issued a contract to a private U.S. firm to perform the boost in 2026.